alttabs/Vendor-Smart-API/README.md

 - **Location**: Configured in `app.ts`
 - **Purpose**: Rate limiting is applied to prevent abuse of the API by limiting the number of requests a single client.
 Is ser to set to 100 requests per 15 minutes per IP address.

+### 10 **Logging**
+Provides visibility into the system's behavior, helps in diagnosing issues, and facilitates monitoring.
+Implemented using the winston library, which is a versatile and popular logging tool for Node.js applications.

 ### Summary:
 - **Modular Design**: The architecture is modular, separating concerns across different layers (controllers, services, models) to improve maintainability and scalability.